mysql/mysql-utilities/man/mut.rst

 --skip-tests=SKIP_TESTS
                        exclude tests that begin with this string

+--start-test=START_TEST
+                       start executing tests that begin with this string

 --skip-long            exclude tests that require greater resources or take a
                        long time to run